 CALI Conference Video Archives on YouTube

-Our conference video archives are now available on YouTube.
+Our conference video archives are available on YouTube.
 We didn't edit or check for relevance.
-We simply posted everything we could find, so quality of video and content will vary greatly.
+We simply posted everything we could find, so the quality of the video and content will vary greatly.
 Have fun!

 CALI Conference Website and Agenda Archives